mariia-moroz/pizza-shop/README.md

 ### Run `npm install` from the /api directry

-It installes all the packages for the frontend
+It installes all the packages for the backend

 ### Run `npm start` from the /api directry

-Runs the app on the localhost\
+Runs the backend on the localhost
 Open [http://localhost:8800](http://localhost:8800) to view it in your browser (althought you can only send post requests for this.

 The page will reload when you make changes.\